Sung-Huan/ANNOgesic/docs/source/test_case.rst

 Again, if the data retrieved from NCBI is exactly what you want, you can skip this step and ``annotation_transfer``.

-Although the data that we downloaded before is our real data (``ANNOgesic/input/reference``), we will generate some new fake files via this step and ``annotation_transfer`` in order to show you the function of these subcommands.
-After testing these two subcommands, we can re-organize the files again.
+Although the data that we downloaded before is our real data (``ANNOgesic/input/reference``), we will generate some new dummy files via this step and ``annotation_transfer`` in order to show you the function of these subcommands.

-Now, we assume that we need to generate fasta file of our target strain.
+Now, we assume that we need to generate fasta file of our real query strain.
-First of all, we need to find a close strain (fasta file and gff file can be found) of our target strain.
+First of all, we need to find a close strain (fasta file and gff file can be found) of our query strain.
 Then, we need to generate a mutation table between these two strains.
 When these files are produced, we can run subcommand ``get_target_fasta`` for getting fasta file of the target strain.
 For mutation table format, please check the section :ref:`ANNOgesic's subcommands`.